Happy Fall Masking

 If you are interested in a quick coloring tip that I use when coloring images like this, be sure to head over to my blog.

-I finished the card off very simply with my sentiment stamped and layered on the oval dies from the Wicked Boot set.
+I finished the card off very simply with my sentiment stamped and layered on some oval dies.
 A little foam tape between the two layers give some dimension!

 See you soon!